Waste by country

 Waste, unwanted or unusable material, varies in type and quantity in different countries.

 Developed nations

 Developed countries produce more waste per capita because they have higher levels of consumption.
 There are higher proportions of plastics, metals, and paper in the municipal solid waste stream and there are higher labour costs.
 As countries continue developing, there is a reduction in biological solid waste and ash.
 Per capita waste generation in OECD countries has increased by 14% since 1990, and 35% since 1980.
 Waste generation generally grows at a rate slightly lower than GDP in these countries.
 Developed countries consume more than 60% of the world industrial raw materials and only comprise 22% of the world's population.
-As a nation, Americans generate more waste than any other nation in the world with 4.5 lbs of municipal solid waste (MSW) per person per day, fifty five percent of which is contributed as residential garbage.
+As a nation, the USA generates more waste than any other nation in the world with 4.5 lbs of municipal solid waste (MSW) per person per day, fifty five percent of which is contributed as residential garbage.